 You might not even notice some of the ways you’re using tech in your everyday life to deal with your finances.
 Some of these ways are obvious, while others are more hidden.
 We’d like to bring tech into the light and examine the impact it’s had on the world of finance.
 Here are just 7 of the ways technology has improved the way you deal with your finances day-to-day.

-Using cryptocurrency, we can do things we never thought possible before.
-Centralised exchanges have been criticised for the ways in which they’ve negatively impacted the economy, but cryptocurrency – an entirely digital form of currency produced in finite amounts and valued differently to trad currency – has changed all that.
+Using cryptocurrency, you can buy and sell to others on the best crypto exchange platforms without any kind of interference from third parties.
+Centralized exchanges have been criticized for the ways in which they’ve negatively impacted the economy, but cryptocurrency – an entirely digital form of currency produced in finite amounts and valued differently to trade currency – has changed all that.
 Using cryptocurrency, you can buy and sell to others without any kind of interference from third parties.
 Cryptocurrency is secure, relatively anonymous (although not completely) and exciting from a technological standpoint.
 You can even use websites like captainaltcoin to check out automated bitcoin trading bots.
 That’s right – using tech, you can now trade with bitcoin without even being at your computer.

 2. Money management apps